 From within the F-Droid Store, you can download Aurora Store.
 This app takes all the latest apps from the Play Store, but has the option to anonymize the login, so Google cannot track your app search queries or downloads.
 It will give you alerts when updates are available, just like the Play Store would.
 There’s one small catch: you cannot pay for apps using this store, so payments for apps or in-app purchases handled throughout the Play Store are not available using Aurora.

 YouTube, SoundCloud and Reddit* – Here’s a secret: I still use YouTube and I love it.
 But similarly to the Aurora Store, there are Android apps that let you access YouTube without Google tracking you, like Vanced.
-I use NewPipe myself, which has cool bonus features, like showing zero ads, letting you play videos in the background and also being able to search SoundCloud.
+I highly recommend NewPipe however, which has cool bonus features, like showing zero ads, letting you play videos in the background and also being able to search SoundCloud.
 You can still subscribe to channels you love and read video comments, but you cannot post comments or upload new videos yourself.
 Another downside is that casting to a big screen requires you to have a media center running Kodi.
 You can find NewPipe in the F-Droid Store.
-Slide is also available there, a FOSS Reddit viewer without the tracking.
+Infinity is also available there, a FOSS Reddit viewer without the tracking.

 Photos and files*** – Here’s a big one: Nextcloud.
 I’ll admit, it is a tad slower and less smooth than Google Photos, but it has all the bells and whistles that you might from a photo archiving and file sharing service.
 There are webhosting companies out there that offer NextCloud servers for a subscription fee, but I set one up myself using a Raspberry Pi 4 and the NextCloudPi image.
 You need to buy some equipment (I spend ~120 euros for everything, including 256GB storage, which in hindsight could have been more), and it takes about a day to initially set it up.
 But now that it’s online, I have an absolute blast with it.